 The Study Area encompasses 27,914 acres south and east of Flagstaff, Arizona.
-Land within the Study Area is administered primarily by the USDA Forest Service Coconino National Forest (91%), but the overall Study Area boundary encompasses more than three sections of Arizona State Land Department trust lands and some private land.
-The Study Area surrounds Walnut Canyon National Monument (see figure 2).
+Land within the Study Area is administered primarily by the U.S. Forest Service in the Coconino National Forest (91%), but the overall Study Area boundary encompasses more than three sections of Arizona State Land Department trust lands and some private land.
+The Study Area surrounds Walnut Canyon National Monument (figure 2).